LVParkinson/Alaska-Berry-Futures/README.md

 **Found in:**
 - Blueberry, page 5
   > "Precipitation during the growing season is expected to increase across most regions of the state"
+- Lowbush cranberry, page 13
+  > "Increased rain during the flowering period (June) may reduce pollination because the insects don’t fly in bad weather.
+In Interior Alaska precipitation in June is expected to increase by ~50% but in other places it is either not increasing or not by very much."

 Using SNAP precipitation models to look at predicted changes.